Jamie Durie

 Jamie Paul Durie (born 3 June 1970) is an Australian horticulturalist and landscape designer, furniture designer, television host, television producer, and author of eleven books on landscape architecture, garden design and lifestyle.

 Durie was the television host of the 2008 Australian lifestyle program The Outdoor Room, broadcast on the Seven Network.
-He hosted the dynamic design makeover show HGTV Showdown in 2009.
+He hosted the design makeover show HGTV Showdown in 2009.
 Durie hosted the US PBS series The Victory Garden from 2007 to 2010.
 The show is PBS network's longest-running gardening TV series.

 Following the end of The Outdoor Room on the Seven Network in 2010, Durie adapted the series the American HGTV network with a new team of designers, horticulturists and contractors.

-In November 2024,Growing Home with Jamie Durie aired on Channel 7, a series in which Durie documented making his family home sustainable and off-grid.
+In November 2024, Growing Home with Jamie Durie aired on Channel 7, a series in which Durie documented making his family home sustainable and off-grid.

 Early life

 Durie was born in Manly, New South Wales, and spent his formative years living in Tom Price, Western Australia.
 His maternal grandmother, Daphne de Zylva, was born in Sri Lanka and met his English grandfather in the air force during World War II.
 They moved to Australia in the 1950s.
 His parents separated when Durie was age 10, and he relocated with his mother and brother, Clyde Hep, to the Gold Coast.
 His paternal grandmother was a volunteer surf-lifesaver on the NSW Central Coast.

 Having left high-school in Brisbane at age 15, he tried his hand at cabinetmaking and modeled beachwear part-time.
-Durie got his showbiz start in his teens as an exotic dancer in the all-male revue troupe, Manpower Australia, with whom he toured for seven years.
+Durie entered the entertainment industry in his teens as an exotic dancer in the all-male revue troupe, Manpower Australia, with whom he toured for seven years.
 At age 26, he completed a four-year horticultural and landscape design course.